 Providence Healthcare provides a 5-star inpatient and outpatient rehab program.
-This rating is according to the Centers for Medicare and Medicaid which provides a national ranking system of Skilled Nursing Facilities.
-Our therapists are committed to helping patients achieve positive outcomes and return home, as quickly as their recovery allows.
+This rating is according to the Centers for Medicare and Medicaid, which provides a national ranking system of Skilled Nursing Facilities.
+Our team of therapists are committed to helping patients achieve positive outcomes and return home, as quickly as their recovery will allow.

 Providence Health Care offers skilled therapy seven days a week.

 Aquatic therapy is exercises in a pool as a part of a therapy treatment plan.
 A 9-foot x 12-foot pool is featured in our Aquatic Therapy room.
 The pool is equipped with an adjustable deck and an underwater treadmill.
 This deck allows pool access to patients with all levels of function, including non-weight bearing patients.
 We are the only skilled nursing facility in the area that offers an on-site aquatic therapy pool.

 Our highly trained speech therapists focus on speech, voice, cognition, and swallowing skills.
 The goal of this therapy is to retrain and regain skills.
 Speech therapy involves engaging patients in exercises and activities, based on their specific needs.
 Furthermore, our speech therapists promote a healthy lifestyle for our patients.
 Many patients can benefit from Speech Therapy, including patients that have been affected by stroke, dementia, or even show normal signs of aging.

 Physical therapy is the treatment of a disease or disability through exercise.
 Our physical therapists use specially designed equipment to help patients regain movement and strength.
 Physical therapy provides assistance with needs such as gait training, bed mobility, wound care and wheelchair positioning.
 The ultimate goal of improving these skills is to make daily tasks and activities easier and safer so that our patients become as independent as possible.